 The film culminates with the real-life events of Arsenal’s match against title rivals Liverpool in the final game of the season.

-The game provides the couple with a last-gasp chance of redemption along with a last-minute title-winning goal from Arsenal’s Michael Thomas.
+The game gives the couple a last-gasp chance of redemption and a last-minute title-winning goal from Arsenal’s Michael Thomas.

 Mike Bassett: England Manager